Intro

 }

-Android local data storages: encrypted shared preferences and Room database
+How are local data storages implemented in Android apps, including encrypted shared preferences and the Room database?

-Encrypted shared preferences storage should be used if you want to store a manageable amount of data.
-To store a large amount of data, you should use a database, specifically Room.
-We’ll talk about it later.
+Encrypted SharedPreferences storage can be used if you want to store a manageable amount of data.
 Android has two types of shared preferences:

 What is the difference?
-It is clear from the name that shared preferences store data in the following form:
+Shared preferences store data in the following form:

 <?xml version=’1.0’ encoding=’utf-8’standalone=’yes’ ?>